-- P23 Where a property has a frontage to a laneway, vehicular access must be provided from the laneway - P24 All off-street car parking must be provided underground. - P25 Pick up and drop off points for public transport and taxi ranks should be located close to public spaces and activities, and main building entries. - P26 Short stay (ten minute) parking spaces should be located close to meeting places. - P27 The amount of long stay commuter parking is minimised. - P28 Non-residential parking is minimised.
+- P2 All off-street car parking must be provided underground. - P3 Pick up and drop off points for public transport and taxi ranks should be located close to public spaces and activities, and main building entries. - P4 Short stay (ten minute) parking spaces should be located close to meeting places. - P5 The level of parking provided on sites in close proximity to the railway and metro stations should be minimised as far as practical.